sloomba/sloomba.github.io/README.md

 pdf | slides

 ### Complexity of Living and Biological Systems
-*A commentary on the potential limits to understanding complex biological systems, from a computational complexity POV*
+*On the limits to understanding complex systems, from a computational complexity POV*

 <img vspace="10" hspace="10" align="left" width="150" height="130" src="/images/thumb_complexitylivingbiosystems.jpg">
 The central objective of recent strides taken by biology and biochemistry has been to simplify the complexity of biological systems, and of life itself.
 The theories and models we propose, and the questions we try to answer, are subject to the current limits of our mathematics and computational abilities.
 There are, of course, various problems in computer science that have been deemed unsolvable (like the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem)), or computationally intensive (like the [Maximum Independent Set Problem](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)#Maximum_independent_sets_and_maximum_cliques) which is [NP hard](https://en.wikipedia.org/wiki/NP-hardness)), but can similar limits be imposed on problems in biology?
 Our intuition tells us yes, and recent advances in the theory of computation, and the principles of [Computational Equivalence](http://mathworld.wolfram.com/PrincipleofComputationalEquivalence.html) and [Computational Irreducibility](http://mathworld.wolfram.com/ComputationalIrreducibility.html) are in overwhelming support of this intuition.
 We follow these principles and view systems under the lens of computational pragmatism, to uncover the possible limits imposed on our understanding of life, the way we know it.